Particle.news

 Overview

-• The Department of Education has launched investigations into 52 colleges, including UC Berkeley, Yale, and the University of Utah, for alleged race-based discrimination in diversity programs and scholarships.
+• The Department of Education announced investigations into over 50 colleges, including UC Berkeley, Yale, and the University of Utah, for alleged race-based discrimination tied to diversity programs and scholarships.

-• The investigations focus on partnerships with PhD Project, a nonprofit aimed at increasing diversity in business school faculty, which the administration claims violates anti-discrimination laws.
+• The investigations focus on institutions partnering with PhD Project, a nonprofit aimed at increasing faculty diversity in business schools, which the administration claims violates anti-discrimination laws.